marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ### "before:child:removed"

-This is triggered after the childView instance has been removed from the collection, but before it has been closed.
+This is triggered after the childView instance has been removed from the collection, but before it has been destroyed.

 ```js
 cv.on("before:child:removed", function(childView){